 Leasing fees explained

-Here is a breakdown of the different fees that are applicable when leasing a car, van or commerical vehicle.
+Here is a breakdown of the different fees that are applicable when leasing a car.

 The main cost of a lease comes from the initial payment and consequential monthly payments as agreed at the outset of the lease.

 The initial payment is a sum paid 7 - 10 days after delivery.
 It is a multiplication of your monthly rental in increments chosen by yourself at the outset of the agreement.
 These increments can be either 1, 3, 6, 9 or 12 and the more you pay in your initial payment, the smaller your monthly payments will be.
 The overall cost of the lease is not massively affected by paying more upfront.
 However, some funders do reduce their fees on the deal for bigger upfront payments as less money is consequently being borrowed.

 Your monthly rental will be the amount you will pay for your lease car each month for the duration of your agreed term.
 This figure will be clear from the outset of your agreement and includes the road tax for the vehicle at the prevailing rate.

 The first monthly payment will be due a month after delivery of your lease car.
 However, after your first payment this date can be changed with the funder as many prefer their monthly payment to fall either at the beginning or end of the month.

 A processing fee is payable to the leasing broker to help cover the costs of sourcing, marketing and processing the lease agreement.
 Carparison charge a processing fee of £270 (inc VAT) which is payable by debit or credit card (we do not accept American Express) once finance approval has been received.
 If your application is declined we will not charge this fee.